CMU-Perceptual-Computing-Lab/openpose/doc/prerequisites.md

     2. Ubuntu 18: Not tested and not officially supported.
 Try at your risk.
 6. Install **Caffe, OpenCV, and Caffe prerequisites**:
     - Caffe prerequisites: By default, OpenPose uses Caffe under the hood.
 If you have not used Caffe previously, install its dependencies by running `sudo bash ./scripts/ubuntu/install_deps_and_cuda.sh` (if Ubuntu 16 or 14 and for Graphic cards up to 10XX) or run `sudo bash ./scripts/ubuntu/install_deps.sh` after installing your desired CUDA and cuDNN versions.
     - OpenCV must be already installed on your machine.
-It can be installed with `apt-get install libopencv-dev`.
+It can be installed with `sudo apt-get install libopencv-dev`.
 You can also use your own compiled OpenCV version.
 7. **Eigen prerequisite** (optional, only required for some specific extra functionality, such as extrinsic camera calibration):
     - If you enable the `WITH_EIGEN` flag when running CMake, you must have Eigen already installed in your system.
 Note that [Eigen <= 3.3.6 is not supported by CUDA >=9.1](https://bitbucket.org/eigen/eigen/commits/034b6c3e101792a3cc3ccabd9bfaddcabe85bb58?at=default).
 In order to install it, you can perform any of the 3 following options (but only 1 of them!), while making sure that Eigen version is compatible with CUDA:
         1. Do not do anything if you set the `WITH_EIGEN` flag to `BUILD`, CMake will automatically download Eigen.
 Alternatively, you might prefer to download it manually: